What Are New York City Tenant Rights?

 The Right to Have Roommates or Subletters

-This doesn’t benefit those renters who live in subsidized housing or to tenants who share leases with roommates.
+This doesn’t benefit those renters who live in subsidized housing or tenants who share leases with roommates.

 The Right to Privacy

-However, as a tenant, your lease states that you have the right to occupy your unit free of intrusion of others, including your landlord.
+However, as a tenant, your lease states that you have the right to occupy your unit free of the intrusion of others, including your landlord.

 The Right to Organize